 Marinating the vegetables for a great mushroom and vegetable sandwich

 To marinate the mushrooms and vegetables, use a mixture of balsamic vinegar and dijon mustard, and some Italian seasoning.
-Although I prefer my vegetables grilled, I sauteed the mushrooms this time because I couldn't find large portobello mushrooms.
+Although I prefer grilled vegetables, I sauteed the mushrooms this time because I couldn't find large portobello mushrooms.

-As a result, I marinated mt mushrooms separate from the other vegetables and cooked the other vegetables on the grill.
-However, I suggest cutting the vegetables in similar sizes, so they cook equally on the grill.
+As a result, I marinated my mushrooms separate from the other vegetables and cooked the other vegetables on the grill.
+However, I suggest cutting the vegetables in similar sizes to cook equally on the grill.

 Assembling the portobello mushroom sandwich (shown with a ciabatta here)

-The mushrooms, as the rock star of the sandwich, goes first, followed by the grilled zucchini, squash, onion, and red pepper.
+The mushrooms go first as the sandwich's rock star, followed by the grilled zucchini, squash, onion, and red pepper.
 The other side of the bread is layered with Vegan Southwest Dressing, avocado, tomato, and spinach.

-The magic or any sandwich or salad, though, is always the sauce.
+The magic or any sandwich or salad is always the sauce.
 For this particular sandwich, I chose my Vegan Southwest Dressing.
 For this recipe, all you need is some raw cashews, salsa, water, and lime juice blended in a high-speed blender.